-This chapter contrasts North and South Korea, divided along the 38th parellel after world war two.
+This chapter contrasts North and South Korea, divided along the 38th parallel after world war two.
 In the late 1940s these had similar levels of development, today, however, their economies have diverged.

 The differences cannot be explained by anything other than institutions.

 In the South, private property and markets were encouraged (albeit by dictators initially) and thus investment and economic growth were encouraged.
 At the same time, the government invested in education and new industries took advantage of a better educated population.

 In North Korea, private property and markets were banned, and a centrally planned economy instigated.
 This simply led to stagnation.

 Countries differ in their economic success becasue of their different institutions – the rules influencing how the economy works and the incentives that motivate people.
 Crucial is private property rights – which needs to be backed by the state….
 In South Korea, people know that they will be rewarded for their efforts, in North Korea, there is no incentive to innovate and invest because the state will expropriate the benefits of any such initiatives.